rem1niscence/canopy/p2p/README.md

 When a node wants to send information to another node:

-- **Topic Selection**: The message is assigned to a specific topic (like "new blocks" or "peer discovery").
+- **Topic Selection**: The message is assigned to a specific topic (like `BLOCK` or `PEERS_REQUEST`) using a predefined enum that maps to specific message types.
-- **Message Queuing**: The message is queued in the appropriate communication channel.
+- **Message Queuing**: The message is queued in the appropriate communication channel with priority handling for critical messages.
-- **Packetization**: Large messages are broken down into smaller packets for efficient transmission.
+- **Packetization**: Large messages are broken down into smaller packets with a maximum size limit, each containing a header with topic ID, sequence number, and packet count.
-- **Encryption**: Each packet is encrypted for security.
+- **Encryption**: Each packet is encrypted using ChaCha20-Poly1305 with a unique nonce to prevent replay attacks.
-- **Transmission**: Packets are sent over the TCP connection.
+- **Transmission**: Packets are sent over the TCP connection with flow control to prevent overwhelming the receiver.
-- **Reassembly**: On the receiving end, packets are reassembled into the complete message.
+- **Reassembly**: On the receiving end, packets are reassembled into the complete message using sequence numbers and packet counts, with timeout handling for missing packets.

 This is like sending a letter - you write your message, put it in an envelope (packet), seal it (encrypt it), and send it through the mail (TCP connection).
 The recipient opens the envelope and reads the message.